 *Note: Based on the structure of the educational establishment; Providers may be able to complete skill acquisition goals such as “washing hands”, “brushing teeth”, “toileting”, etc. Please ensure to tailor each program for maintenance in the natural environment

-Maintaining Caregiver Communication
+Caregiver Involvement

+Caregivers are required to be an active member of each client’s treatment team per FSBA expectation as well as several insurance providers.
+Designated caregivers can by teachers or guardians responsible for the client’s well-being who are present during the therapy sessions (a caregiver over the age of 18 must always be present unless in a pre-determined and approved community setting).

-It is the responsibility of the Lead Analyst to maintain communication with the caregiver(s) or legal guardian(s) on the status of target behavior reduction, and skill acquisition or maintenance.
+In order to establish caregiver involvement, Lead Analysts are required to maintain communication with the caregiver(s) or legal guardian(s) on the status of target behavior reduction, and skill acquisition or maintenance.
 This can be completed in person or via email.
-Physical documentation of services allows for reference for the caregivers to use personally, or for medical appointments.
+In addition, Lead Analysts will need to establish a schedule for Caregiver Training, which is a separate billing code for some insurances.
+FSBA recommendation is for caregivers to be actively involved in 20% of session (See Caregiver Guidelines document attached to the Client Intake Packet).

+Transportation of Clients

+Transportation Agreement (Indemnity Agreement)